 Check body and clothes for ticks at home.
 Check children’s heads especially carefully, and also pets.
 Ticks can suck blood anywhere on the body: they like warm, moist and thin areas of skin such as the back of the knees, groin, inner thigh, buttocks, neck and armpits.
 In children, ticks sometimes even sit at the hairline.

 Please note: If you live in a risk area, a vaccination against meningitis (TBE) may be worthwhile.
+Discuss this with your doctor or pharmacist.

 Tick bites often go unnoticed, because the ticks release an anaesthetic when they bite.
 This is why the bite area rarely hurts or itches, giving the tick free rein to suck blood.
 Ticks fall off the bite area on their own once they’ve had their fill of blood.
 Tick bites are not always recognisable, often leaving only a small dark spot.